nytimes/react-tracking/README.md

 **The format for the tracking data object is a contract between your app and the ultimate consumer of the tracking data.**

 This library simply merges the tracking data objects together (as it flows through your app's React component hierarchy) into a single object that's ultimately sent to the tracking library.

-## Roadmap

-- Integration with [tracking-schema](https://github.com/nytm/tracking-schema) to provide developer warnings/errors on invalid data objects
-- DataLayer adapters (so that where the data goes can vary by app, e.g. to EventTracker or Google Analytics etc.)
-- Babel plugin ?